20tab/UnrealEnginePython/README.md

 Automatic module reloading (Editor only)
 ----------------------------------------

 When in the editor, you can change the code of your modules without restarting the project.
-The editor will reload the module every time a PyActor, PyPawn or PyComponent is instantiated.
+The editor will reload the module every time a PyActor, PyPawn or PythonComponent is instantiated.
 This is obviously not the best approach.
 In the future we would like to implement timestamp monitoring on the file to reload only when needed.

 Math functions
 --------------